 - Market Transformation for Energy Efficiency (MTEE):

-BEE promotes the use of LED lights using the institutional structure of BLY Programme.
+BEE promotes the use of LED lights using the institutional structure of the BLY Programme.
 SEEP is a program designed to bring accelerated market transformation for super-efficient appliances by providing financial stimulus innovatively at critical point/s of intervention.

 - Energy Efficiency Financing Platform (EEFP):